lowRISC/opentitan/hw/ip/i2c/doc/theory_of_operation.md

 In cases where a byte is transmitted and no ACK is expected or required, that byte should be submitted with NAKOK flag also asserted.

 When the I2C module is in transmit mode, the `scl_interference` or `sda_interference` interrupts will be asserted if the IP identifies that some other device (host or target) on the bus is forcing either signal low and interfering with the transmission.
-If should be noted that the `scl_interference` interrupt is not raised in the case when the target device is stretching the clock.
+It should be noted that the `scl_interference` interrupt is not raised in the case when the target device is stretching the clock.
 (However, it may be raised if the target allows SCL to go high and then pulls SCL down before the end of the current clock cycle.)

 A target device should never assert 0 on the SDA lines, and in the absence of multi-host support, the `sda_interference` interrupt is raised whenever the host IP detects that another device is pulling SDA low.